Care & Handing

 We recommend using compressed or canned air to remove any surface dust that accumulates on the liner over time, making sure that no moisture is expelled from the can during the cleaning process.

 Lighting your image properly involves using a mixture of spotlights and spreads.
 The proper degree of spread will depend on the distance of the light fixture from the photograph.
-While several light bulbs can sufficiently light your image, we use MR16 halogen bulbs in all Lik Galleries.
+While several light bulbs can sufficiently light your image, we recommend MR16 halogen bulbs.
 It is best to seek the advice of an electrician or lighting professional to ensure the proper balance of light and presentation of your art.

 Our Fine Art is developed using the most advanced technology and the finest materials.
 While measures have been taken to provide UV protection, it is recommended to avoid displaying your photograph in direct sunlight, high humidity, or high temperatures.